 Make some party treats

 Of course on VE Day rationing was still in force because of the Second World War.
-For your stay-at-home street party to be authentic, try your hand at making an eggless sponge cake (you can find the recipe in the children's activity pack).
+For your stay-at-home street party to be authentic, try your hand at making an eggless sponge cake.
 And maybe add some other Second World War favourites such as bread and butter pudding.
 Then choose some treats you know everyone will love.
 Go to town decorating fairy cakes in red white and blue icing and sprinkles, make some mini union flags and stick to toothpicks to stick in cakes and sandwiches.